 Who we are

-The Research Office is managed by Lynda Agili, Head, and comprises Justin Davin-Smith, Senior Research Development Manager, Emmy Gregory, Research & Enterprise Office Secretary, Karen Rumsey, Research Systems & Liaison Officer, and, Dr Muriel E Swijghuisen Reigersberg, Research Development Officer.
+The Research Office is managed by Lynda Agili, Head, and comprises Justin Davin-Smith, Research Development Manager, Emmy Gregory, Research & Enterprise Office Secretary, Karen Rumsey, Research Systems & Liaison Officer, and, Dr Muriel E Swijghuisen Reigersberg, Research Development Officer.
 Contact details.

 Where we are